 \section{Abstract}

 Quantum metrology promises phase sensitivity surpassing the shot-noise limit by exploiting entanglement and photon-number correlations.
 NOON states---maximally path-entangled $N$-photon superpositions $(\ket{N,0}+\ket{0,N})/\sqrt{2}$---achieve the Heisenberg limit $1/N$ for single-parameter estimation, as demonstrated experimentally by Afek et al.\cite{afek2010} using hybrid coherent-plus-squeezed light up to $N=5$\cite{afek2010}.
 We present an end-to-end differentiable quantum-optical framework---implemented in Strawberry Fields\cite{killoran2019} with a TensorFlow backend---that learns optimal circuit parameters by maximising the classical Fisher information (CFI) across all coincidence channels for $N=2,3,4,5$.
 Starting from proper numerical reproductions of the Afek et al.\ coincidence fringes, verified by FFT analysis and parity measurements, we apply gradient descent (Adam) to the eight trainable circuit parameters.
-Raw CFI improvements grow dramatically with photon number: $+153\%$ ($N=2$), $+834\%$ to $+956\%$ ($N=3$), $+829\%$ to $+1598\%$ ($N=4$), and $+1775\%$ ($N=5$), alongside post-selection rate improvements of $+153\%$ to $+3269\%$, and a $8\times$--$133\times$ improvement in useful measurement events per pulse across $N=2$--$5$.
+Raw CFI improvements grow dramatically with photon number: $+153\%$ ($N=2$), $+834\%$ to $+956\%$ ($N=3$), $+829\%$ to $+1598\%$ ($N=4$), and $+1775\%$ ($N=5$), alongside post-selection rate improvements of $+153\%$ to $+3269\%$.
 A fundamental inter-channel trade-off is identified at $N=2$ but weakens at higher $N$ where the Afek initialisation is further from optimal.
 These results provide numerically rigorous benchmarks for adaptive single-parameter quantum sensing and demonstrate that the Afek working point is significantly suboptimal at $N\geq3$.
-QFI calculations confirm that the optimised probe reaches $82\%$ of the Heisenberg limit at $N=2$ and improves from $36\%$ to $58\%$ at $N=5$, while useful measurement events per pulse improve by $8\times$--$133\times$ across all $N$, making quantum-enhanced sensing at $N\geq3$ experimentally practical.
+QFI calculations confirm that the optimised probe reaches $82\%$ of the Heisenberg limit at $N=2$ and improves from $36\%$ to $58\%$ at $N=5$, with useful measurement events per pulse improving by $8\times$--$133\times$ across all $N$, making quantum-enhanced sensing at $N\geq3$ experimentally practical.

 \textbf{Keywords:} \textit{NOON States $\cdot$ Quantum Metrology $\cdot$ Classical Fisher Information $\cdot$ Strawberry Fields $\cdot$ Variational Quantum Sensing $\cdot$ Heisenberg Limit $\cdot$ Squeezed Light $\cdot$ Automatic Differentiation $\cdot$ Single-Parameter Estimation}